• Menu

 Miradouro da Senhora do Monte

-4. Miradouro da Graça– This miradouro of Lisbon was under construction during my visit, but I was able to enjoy a small section and from what I could see was beautiful.
+• Miradouro da Graça: Although under construction during my visit, I was able to enjoy a small section of this viewpoint, and the views were still beautiful.

 2. Sightsee the Top Attractions in Lisbon